André Weil: Work

 Other significant results were on Pontryagin duality and differential geometry.
 He introduced the concept of a uniform space in general topology, as a by-product of his collaboration with Nicolas Bourbaki (of which he was a Founding Father).
 His work on sheaf theory hardly appears in his published papers, but correspondence with Henri Cartan in the late 1940s, and reprinted in his collected papers, proved most influential.
 He also chose the symbol ∅, derived from the letter Ø in the Norwegian alphabet (which he alone among the Bourbaki group was familiar with), to represent the empty set.

 Weil also made a well-known contribution in Riemannian geometry in his very first paper in 1926, when he showed that the classical isoperimetric inequality holds on non-positively curved surfaces.
 This established the 2-dimensional case of what later became known as the Cartan–Hadamard conjecture.

 He discovered that the so-called Weil representation, previously introduced in quantum mechanics by Irving Segal and David Shale, gave a contemporary framework for understanding the classical theory of quadratic forms.
 This was also a beginning of a substantial development by others, connecting representation theory and theta functions.

 Weil was a member of both the National Academy of Sciences and the American Philosophical Society.

 As expositor

 Weil's ideas made an important contribution to the writings and seminars of Bourbaki, before and after World War II.
 He also wrote several books on the history of number theory.

 Beliefs

-Indian (Hindu) thought had great influence on Weil.
+Hindu thought had great influence on Weil.
 He was an agnostic, and he respected religions.